House Price Watch

 100 most expensive houses in Potters Marston

-In the charming area of Potters Marston, part of Blaby, the real estate market has seen a fascinating range of house prices.
-The most expensive house sold for £699,950 in 2019, while the least expensive was just £55,000.
-Notably, 14 of the houses on the list are located on the same street, Huncote Road, Pingle Lane, Stanton Lane.
-Since 1995, there have been a total of 14 sales in this quaint neighborhood, showcasing its unique appeal.
+Potters Marston, nestled in Blaby, is home to a fascinating array of properties.
+The most expensive house sold here reached an impressive £699,950 in 2019, while the least expensive was just £55,000.
+Interestingly, 14 of the houses on this list are located on the same street, Huncote Road, Pingle Lane, and Stanton Lane.
+Since 1995, there have been a total of 14 sales in the area, with the latest sale also occurring in 2019.

 Sold in 2019